Coming to grips with network performance management in an extensive network requires constant vigilance.

 To view the price of these two versions you will have to contact the sales team directly.
 Splunk Free is available free of charge and supports one user with up to 500 MB of data per day.
 You can download the free trial version of Splunk

-XpoLog is a log monitoring platform that can collect and analyze logs from devices across a network.
+XpoLog a fully automated, open log management tool that can also be used end to end, a log monitoring platform that can collect and analyze logs from devices across a network.
 XpoLog monitors logs in real-time to discover performance issues and create alerts.
 Users can define rules for alerting and implement their own filtering rules.

 One of the features that makes XpoLog stand out is its AI-powered error detection.
 The AI can discover errors, security risks, and distinguish log patterns that indicate poor performance.
 Error detection serves to automate log management and ensures you don’t miss any problematic activity.
 However, if you want to take a closer look, you can use the automated log search feature to view machine intelligence when you run a manual search.